 Users can chose to use the adult or infant circuit defaults for the standard ZOLL adult/pediatric and infant/pediatric patient circuits.
-Compliance for reusable circuit should be adjusted according to circuit labeling.

 The patient circuit is part of the breathing system of the ventilator.
 Tubing compliance of the circuit is a physical property that affects the tidal volume delivered to the patient.
 The ventilator allows you to adjust the compliance value of the circuit (see Chapter 6 for more information).